-2.2 Surrender of the Allianz and Génération Vie portfolio
+2.2 Redemption of the Allianz and Génération Vie portfolio

 The portfolio of savings contracts previously insured by Allianz Vie and Génération Vie was transferred to CNP Assurances.
-These contracts, which are currently run-off contracts, are distributed to LBP's customers.
+These contracts, which are currently in run-off, are distributed to LBP's customers.
 The transfer comprises more than 20,000 life insurance and capitalisation policies for total assets of €2.2 billion, with 60% in unit-linked contracts.